cmems-arcticbliss/lu-simulator/README.md

 in a specific modal subspace (EOFs, singular vectors, bred vectors,...), this method has the originality of producing non-Gaussian perturbations of the geoohysical fields through a Gaussian perturbation of the coordinates.
-This can be especially useful in applications where an accurate location of structures is important.
+This can be especially useful in applications where the system is very sensitive to small perturbations of the location of structures.

 See the example directory for an illustration.